Closed? Your vacant property needs insurance. Here’s how to get it.

 Time-sensitive risks to manage in a vacant property

 If your commercial property will be empty, unoccupied and/or otherwise vacant for more than four days, be proactive when it comes to managing risk.

 Here are a few things that you can do to manage vacant property risks:

 - Maintain security and surveillance efforts and activities during any vacancy.

 - Use an on-site or surveillance security presence.

 - Potentially install temporary fencing around your vacant property to minimize trespassing or other criminal activity.

-Own a vacant or soon-to-be vacant property?
-Here are 5 ways to take control.
+Vacant or soon-to-be vacant property?
+5 ways you can take control of risk…

 Most business insurance policies typically exclude coverage for a vacant property that is unoccupied for more than a specifically defined time period.
 To prevent loss situation while your property is empty, vacant or occupied, you can:

 - Advise local police department as well as trusted neighbours of the property vacancy.